gulshankumarpal/real_time_object_detection_app_for_visually_impaired_people/README.md

-# Real Time Object Detection App
+# Real Time Object Detection App for Visually Impaired People

 A new Flutter project on Real Time Object Detection App with Speech assistance for visually impaired people using TensorFlow Lite.